stauffenbits/fourd-starter-kit/README.md

 $fourd.graph.remove_edge(e);
 ```
 It's still a little rough around the edges, but I'm shelving improvements to the library to focus on an application that will make do with what I have, after which I'll continue rewriting this.

+## Caveats
+* Styling is imperfect, a future version addresses this, but isn't ready yet.
+* There's a Javascript API for a HTML5 Web Component, a CS equivalent of a mixed metaphor.
+A future version will address this, allowing the choice between HTML5 syntax and Javascript syntax.
+Allowing HTML5 syntax for adding and removing edges allows you to use XSLT stylesheets to draw graphs from data.
+* Less than full size doesn't work in this version.
+The next version addresses this.
+* Resizing behavior is weird.
+The next version addresses this as well.

+These are not to limit you dear user, but a result of my limits grasping a complicated subject.
+*